Haivision/srt/docs/API-functions.md

 * `SRT_GST_RUNNING`: The connection is established and at least one packet has already been sent or received over it.

-* `SRT_GST_BROKEN`: The connection got broken.
+* `SRT_GST_BROKEN`: The connection was broken.
 Broken connections are not to be revived.
-Note also that this state is only possible to be seen when this state was read by `srt_sendmsg2` or `srt_recvmsg2`, just after the failure for this link has been detected, otherwise the broken link simply disappears from the member list
+Note also that it is only possible to see this state if it is read by `srt_sendmsg2` or `srt_recvmsg2` just after the link failure has been detected.
+Otherwise, the broken link simply disappears from the member list.

 Note that this state is only notified as one, however the internal member state is separate for sending and receiving.